Scattering of Capillary Waves By a Cylindrical Meniscus: Introduction

-In this study, we present the scattering of capillary waves by a meniscus in a 3D system formed around an immersed vertical cylinder.
-We performed experiments in a wave tank using free-surface shadowgraphy as seen in Fig. \ref{Figure:ExperimentalSetup} to obtain the resulting wavefield amplitudes.
-We find that a meniscus alters the scattering pattern by acting as an effective media coating an obstacle, similar to the sloping beaches in gravity dominated systems.
-Both positive and negative menisci can be viewed as converging lenses to varying degrees, lensing water waves into the otherwise shadowed region behind objects.
+In this study, we present the scattering of capillary waves by a 3D meniscus formed around an immersed vertical cylinder.
+We performed experiments in a wave tank using free-surface shadowgraphy (Fig. \ref{Figure:ExperimentalSetup}) to obtain the resulting wavefield amplitudes.
+The results show that a meniscus alters the scattering pattern by acting as an effective media coating an object, similar to the sloping beaches around islands in gravity dominated systems.
+Both positive and negative menisci are observed to refract the waves to varying degree into the otherwise shadowed region, indicating an on average decrease in wave speed.